People with disability

 Video conferencing facilities are also available for those based in the regions.
 However, please contact your local regional office first to organise a booking.

-To attend and/or present at these forums, please email the Department or call 08 9492 9852
+To attend and/or present at these forums, please email the Sport and Recreation (WA) or call 08 9492 9852

 Including people with disability in sport and recreation